udacity/ipnd-webcasts/Stage_2/2015-09-01-Math-In-Python/README.md

 ```

 You'll notice that when you build a program in Sublime text, it actually prints this out for you!
 Programs are generally not run on pre-determined inputs, though.
-This is why the running time of a program is typically refered to in terms of the size of its input!
+This is why the running time of a program is typically referred to in terms of the size of its input!

 For instance, a frequent thing we do in programming is to go through a list:
 ```python